What are the Rotheneuf Carved Rocks?

 Rotheneuf Carved Rocks – Issues

-You will find them between on the headland located between Le Val and Le Havre beaches, near Le Benetin restaurant.
+You will find them on the headland located between Le Val and Le Havre beaches, near Le Benetin restaurant.

-Indeed, excessive flow of tourists could become be highly detrimental to the condition of the site.
+Indeed, excessive flow of tourists could become be highly detrimental to the condition of the sculptures.

-Coordinates for Rotheneuf carved rocks: Lat 48.686057 – Long -1.968023
+Coordinates: Lat 48.686057 – Long -1.968023